Conduction vs. Convection vs. Hybrid Explained 2026

 On-demand possible Rarely Yes Partly

-Tight budget, but need something reliable?
+Budget tight, but need something reliable?
 Conduction.
 The XMAX V3 Pro for under 100 € is solid.
-Sure, you have to stir, but in return it is ready quickly and lasts a long time.
+Sure, you have to stir, but it’s quick to ready and lasts a long time.

-Comparison of the efficiency of different vaporizer heating methods
+Comparison of the efficiency of various vaporizer heating methods

-Comparison of vaporizer efficiency across different heating methods.
+Comparison of vaporizer efficiency with different heating methods.

 Source: Lanz et al. (2016), PLOS ONE, CC-BY 4.0

-Is flavour the most important thing to you?
+Flavour your top priority?
 Convection.
-Tinymight 2, Firefly – here you can taste every terpene.
-It costs more and needs practice, but the flavour is worth it if that matters to you.
+Tinymight 2, Firefly – here you taste every terpene.
+Costs more and takes practice, but the flavour is worth it if that matters to you.

-Do you just want something that works?
+Just want something that works?
 Hybrid.
-Mighty+ or Crafty+ are popular for a reason.
-Expensive, yes, but you get good vapor without having to think too much.
+Mighty+ or Crafty+ are popular for good reason.
+Expensive, yes, but you get good vapour without much thought.
 Switch on, wait, vape.

 Session or on-demand is directly linked to the heating method.
 Conduction vaporizers are almost always session devices.
-You switch it on, vape for 5–10 minutes, empty the chamber.
-Switching it off in between does little – the chamber stays hot and your material keeps vaporising.
+You switch on, vape for 5–10 minutes, empty the chamber.
+Switching off in between doesn’t help much – the chamber stays hot and your material keeps vaporising.

-Convection can be on-demand: it only heats while you inhale.
-One draw now, one in an hour, no problem.
-Often more practical for microdosers and occasional users.
-Material is not wasted.
+Convection can be on-demand: heating only happens when you draw.
+One hit now, another in an hour — no problem.
+Often more practical for micro-dosers and occasional users.
+No wasted material.

-Hybrid devices are usually also session-based, but more efficient than pure conduction.
-The preheated chamber helps at the start, the hot-air flow ensures even extraction.
+Hybrid devices are mostly session-based too, but more efficient than pure conduction.
+The pre-warmed chamber helps at the start; the hot airflow ensures even extraction.

-In the end, temperature control matters more than the heating method alone.
-Good conduction vaporizers with precise control significantly reduce the main problem (uneven heat).
+Temperature control ultimately matters more than the heating method alone.
+Good conduction vaporizers with precise control significantly reduce the main issue (uneven heat).

-With convection, the temperature is more stable, but the airspeed affects the result.
-Fast draw = cooler air reaches the material.
-Slow draw = more heat.
+With convection, temperature is more stable, but airspeed influences the result.
+Faster draw = cooler air reaches the material.
+Slower draw = more heat.

-Hybrids benefit from both effects: the chamber maintains the base temperature, the airflow adds to it.
+Hybrids benefit from both effects: the chamber holds the base temperature, the airflow supplements it.
 Less dependent on draw technique than pure convection.

 THC157 °CPsychoactive, analgesic